 What Happens if I Drop a Class?

 Dropping classes or failing to complete and pass registered hours may make you ineligible for financial aid.
 You must meet Satisfactory Academic Progress (SAP) requirements to maintain eligibility for financial aid as defined by the UNT Office of Student Financial Aid and Scholarships.
-For more information on UNT's SAP policies, please visit financialaid.unt.edu/sap.
+Learn more about UNT's SAP policies.

 In addition, if you drop below half-time enrollment you may be required to begin paying back your student loans.
 Please contact financial aid directly as your situation may vary.